101 Weather And Home Weather Station Facts & Tips You Need To Know

 In the Northern Arctic Region, it is the shocking decline of the polar bear population that really should be sounding the alarm.
 It is estimated that the polar bear population has dropped by a devastating 40% between 2001 and 2010.

-Recently, thresher sharks who are unable to withstand and survive these cold temperatures, died when freezing condition hit the waters around Cape Cod near Massachusetts, and their frozen carcusses were washed ashore.
+Recently, thresher sharks who are unable to withstand and survive these cold temperatures died when freezing conditions hit the waters around Cape Cod near Massachusetts, and their frozen carcasses were washed ashore.

 These are just a few examples of dozens of animal life across the world being in danger of being wiped out by Global Warming.